hala201/CampusTours/README.md

 -   As a user, I want to be able to mark stops I want to revisit
 -   As a user, I want to be able to get my tour stops customized according my faculty
 -   As a user, I want to be able to get recommended food places with each stop (will be implemented in next phase)
--   As a user, I want to be able to save my to-do list to file
+-   As a user, I want to be able to save my upcoming tour route to file
--   As a user, I want to be able to be able to load my to-do list from file
+-   As a user, I want to be able to be able to load my upcoming tour route from file